FrostyNick/FrostyNick.github.io/index.md

 See [social media links](#social) for now.
 This will be improved.

 # Ideas

-% 8 spaces turns into a tab in nvim for some reason :hmm:

 - Projects from GitHub/resume/ingredients. <!-- todo!(""); -->
 - Remove ideas page.
 Polish whatever is on here before newer stuff.